HLasse/TextDescriptives/README.md

 |  1 |                 4   |                   3.5 |            2.44949 |                      6 |                        6 |                     3 |                    1.58333 |                            1 |                  0.862007 |         12 |                12 |                       1    |             53 |             2 |

 ## Available attributes
-The table below shows the metrics included in TextDescriptives and their attribues on spaCy's `Doc`, `Span`, and `Token` objects.
-For more information, see the docs.
+The table below shows the metrics included in TextDescriptives and their attributes on spaCy's `Doc`, `Span`, and `Token` objects.
+For more information, see the [docs](https://hlasse.github.io/TextDescriptives/).

 | Attribute            | Component                       | Description                                                   |
 | -------------------- | -------------------------- | ------------------------------------------------------------- |